cancerit/cgpBigWig/README.md

 ```

 ##### bam2bwbases
-Generate bw proportion file of each base at a positionfrom bam
+Generate bw proportion file of each base at a position from bam
 ```
 Usage: bam2bwbases -i input.[b|cr]am -o output.bw
 bam2bwbases can be used to generate four bw files of per base proportions.